EVDOG4LIFE/EVDOG4LIFE/README.md

 Hi, I'm Evan

-I like to make it so Software Engineers don't shoot themselves in the foot
+I like to curate good experiences so Software Engineers don't shoot themselves in the foot